Skip to main content

 6. In Token name, enter a name for the token.

-7. In Token description, enter a description for the token (e.g., LinearB Integration).
+7. In Token description, enter a description (for example, LinearB Integration).

 8. In Expiration date, enter an expiration date for the token.